-The media player supports different audio and video formats, streaming as well as download and playback.
+The media player supports different audio formats and the H.263 video format.
+Streaming, download and playback are all supported.

 Music

 The media player is a multi-format digital audio player which enables the user to carry and play a selection of favourite songs.
 A range of audio formats are supported: